 • Tournament or charity event — Visual impact and clear denominations matter.
 You may need larger quantities across more chip values.

 • Corporate or branded gift — Logo clarity and a polished finish often take priority over casino nostalgia.
+Event planners: custom poker chips for corporate events.
+If you are buying for someone who hosts but do not play yourself, start with our custom poker chips gift guide.

 Write down your use case in one sentence.
 That sentence should drive every decision that follows.